 Another earthquake confirmed in South Carolina

 JENKINSVILLE, S.C.
-(FOX Carolina) - The United States Geological Survey confirmed another earthquake in South Carolina on Sunday.
+(FOX Carolina) - The United States Geological Survey confirmed another earthquake in South Carolina.

-According to officials, the earthquake was detected at around 6:45 a.m.
-2 miles south east of Jenkinsville and 11.9 miles northwest of Irmo.
+Officials said the quake was detected at around 2:21 a.m.
+5.1 miles north-northwest of Jenkinsville and 17.
+6 miles east-northeast of Newberry.

-The 1.7 magnitude earthquake was 1.5 kilometers wide and 0.5 kilometers long.
+The 2.1 magnitude quake was 3.9 kilometers long and 0.8 kilometers wide.

 Copyright 2023 WHNS.
 All rights reserved.